audunolsen/woff2-subsetting/readme.md

 ## Misc notes

 - The duration of the font-downloading is very variable depending on the quantity of fonts, I don't care to track the progress to make the script exit on its own.
-Just keep an eye on the terminal output/terminal and terminate the script yourself when happy w/ the result.
+Just keep an eye on the terminal output/file system and terminate the script yourself when happy with the results.
 The silver lining here it that you can open the webapp and preview the fonts and all their variants in the webapp.

 - This app is very brittle and probably very prone to breaking should google structure their response data differently.
-This was last successfylly tested in Jan 2024
+This was last successfylly tested in Jan 2024.

 ## Todos